 |Subjects||hydrogeology; stratigraphy; geophysics; geological research; resource management; groundwater; groundwater resources; aquifers; modelling; bedrock geology; sedimentary rocks; stratigraphic analyses;

-bedrock topography; water quality; wells; geophysical logging; cores; core samples; groundwater geochemistry; water analyses; hydrostratigraphic units; stratigraphic analyses; Oil, Gas and Salt Resources Library; special libraries; data collections;
+bedrock topography; water quality; wells; geophysical logging; cores; core samples; groundwater geochemistry; water analyses; hydrostratigraphic units; stratigraphic analyses; Oil, Gas and Salt Resources Library; Special libraries; Phanerozoic;

 |Released||2018 02 16|